mruiz7797/double-seven-guitars/docs/testing.md

 ![Second try contact lighthouse results](images/testing/lh-desktop-contact-2.png)

-The best practice was not 100% because of an issue with third party cookies from the maps.
-I tried to see if there was sometimes I could do to rectify this but felt it was not within the scope of this course.
+The best practice was not 100% because of an issue with third-party cookies from the maps.
+I tried to see if there was something I could do to rectify this but felt it was not within the scope of this course.

 ### Mobile